mendableai/data-connectors/README.md

 # LLM Ready Data Connectors

-This repository contains a collection of data connectors built by Mendable AI.
-These connectors are designed to output data in a specific format suitable for LLMs.
+This repository contains a collection of data connectors built by [Mendable AI](https://mendable.ai/?ref=data-connectors).
+These connectors are designed to output data in a specific format suitable for LLMs vectorization.

 ## Key Features
 - 🛠️ Easy Integration: Quick setup for immediate use